hugoles/Java-Project/README.md

 # Java-Project

-A movie manager in java using OOP
+A Catalogue movie (with manager tools) in java using OOP

 (Incomplete, but working)